digitalsleuth/mat-salt/README.md

-# mat-salt
+# MAT - Mobile Analysis Toolkit
 MAT Salt States

-This is MAT, the Mobile Analysis Toolkit.
+This is the backbone of MAT, the Mobile Analysis Toolkit.

 This repo contains state files for use with SaltStack, which will allow you to install the tools using salt-call.
 The purpose of these states is to install several forensic applications for conducting Mobile Forensics.